thealifaisal/boolean-retrieval-model/README.md

   * NOT X: represents the doc that do not contain X

 ## Boolean Queries Example
-User information need: Interested to know about Everest and Nepal User Boolean query: Everest AND Nepal
+- User information need: Interested to know about Everest and Nepal.
+- User Boolean query: Everest AND Nepal